-This document is meant to present an overview of the eGovernment status in this country and not to be exhaustive in its references and analysis.
+This document is meant to present an overview of the eGoverment status in this country and not to be exhaustive in its references and analysis.
 Even though every possible care has been taken by the authors to refer to and use valid data from authentic sources, the European Commission does not guarantee the accuracy of the included information, nor does it accept any responsibility for any use thereof.

-Cover picture © AdobeStock

-Content © European Commission

-© European Union, 2018

-Reuse is authorised, provided the source is acknowledged.
+Cover picture © AdobeStock Content © European Commission © European Union, 2018 Reuse is authorised, provided the source is acknowledged.

 Country Profile 1

 eGovernment Highlights 7

-eGovernment Strategy 9
+eGovernment Strategy 10

-eGovernment Legal Framework 16
+eGovernment Legal Framework

-eGovernment Actors 30

-eGovernment Infrastructure 37
+eGovernment Actors eGovernment Infrastructure

-eGovernment Services for Citizens 46

-Government Services for Businesses 54
+eGovernment Services for Businesses 57

 Country Profile

 Basic data and indicators

 Basic Data

-Population (1 000): 46,528.966 inhabitants (2017)

-GDP at market prices: 1,163,662 million Euros (2017)

-GDP per inhabitant in PPS (Purchasing Power Standard EU 28=100): 92 (2016)

-GDP growth rate: 3.1% (2017) Inflation rate: 2.0% (2017)

-Unemployment rate: 17.2% (2017)

-General government gross debt (Percentage of GDP): 98.3% (2017)

-General government deficit/surplus (Percentage of GDP): - 3.1% (2017)

-Area: 505,990 km2

-Capital city: Madrid

-Official EU language: Spanish

-Currency: EUR

-Source: Eurostat (last update: 7 February 2018)
+Population (1000): 46,528.966 inhabitants (2017) GDP at market prices: 1,163,662 million Euros (2017) GDP per inhabitant in PPS (Purchasing Power Standard EU 28=100): 92 (2016) GDP growth rate: 3.1% (2017) Inflation rate: 2.0% (2017) Unemployment rate: 17.2% (2017) General government gross debt (Percentage of GDP): 98.3% (2017) General government deficit/surplus (Percentage of GDP): -3.1% (2017) Area: 505,990 km Capital city: Madrid Official EU language: Spanish Currency: EUR Source: Eurostat (last update: 7 February 2018)

 Political Structure

 Spain is a hereditary constitutional monarchy.
 Legislative power is held by a bicameral Parliament (Cortes Generales) comprising a Lower House (Congress of Deputies) and an Upper House (Senate).
 The Congress counts 350 members elected by proportional representation and the Senate 262 members, 56 of whom are appointed by the Self-governing Communities.

 The Head of State is the hereditary monarch, who mainly assumes a ceremonial function, but also a strong symbolic role for national unity.
 Following legislative elections, the leader of the majority party or the leader of the majority coalition is typically proposed as President of the Government (Prime Minister) by the monarch and elected by the Congress.
 Ministers are appointed by the monarch upon the proposal of the President of the Government.

-According to the terms of the 1978 Constitution, Spain adopted a highly decentralised system with 17 autonomous regions (Autonomous Communities) enjoying self-government rights with regard to local affairs, in addition to two 'Autonomous Cities'.
+According to the terms of the 1978 Constitution, Spain adopted a highly decentralised system with 17 autonomous regions (Autonomous Communities) enjoying self-government rights regarding local affairs, in addition to two 'Autonomous Cities'.
 These communities elect their own parliaments, which, in turn, nominate Local Governments.

 The Constitution of the Kingdom of Spain was adopted in December 1978 and last amended in 2011.

 Spain became a member of the European Union on 1 January 1986.

 Head of State: King Felipe VI (since 19 June 2014)

-Head of Government: Mariano Rajoy Brey President of the Government since 21 December 2011 and re-elected on 31 October of 2016.
+Head of Government: Pedro President of the Government since June 2018